reduxframework/redux-framework-4/redux-templates/readme.txt

 <li>template ID requested</li>
 <li>date of cached version of the given API request</li>
 <li>supported block plugins installed (slug only, no versions)</li>
-<li>version of StarterBlocks installed</li>
+<li>version of ReduxTemplates installed</li>
 </ul>

-API requests are only made when a user clicks on the Library button or click to launch the StarterBlocks tour.
+API requests are only made when a user clicks on the Library button or click to launch the ReduxTemplates tour.

-For more details on our privacy policy: [https://starterblocks.io/privacy](https://starterblocks.io/privacy) For more details on on our terms and conditions: [https://starterblocks.io/terms](https://starterblocks.io/terms)
+For more details on our privacy policy: [https://reduxtemplates.io/privacy](https://reduxtemplates.io/privacy) For more details on on our terms and conditions: [https://reduxtemplates.io/terms](https://reduxtemplates.io/terms)

 == Installation ==
 1. Upload the entire plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 Once Activated, you will find a 'Library' at the top of the Gutenberg editor.
-For basic usage, you can also have a look at the plugin website [StarterBlocks](https://starterblocks.io/).
+For basic usage, you can also have a look at the plugin website [ReduxTemplates](https://reduxtemplates.io/).

-If you want, you can use the [Gutenberg](https://starterblocks.io/) plugin to get bleeding-edge experiments by the Gutenberg team.
+If you want, you can use the [Gutenberg](https://reduxtemplates.io/) plugin to get bleeding-edge experiments by the Gutenberg team.

 == Screenshots ==
-1. The StarterBlocks every-growing library of templates.
+1. The ReduxTemplates every-growing library of templates.
 2. Grouped pages known as collections, helping you build out any website.
 3. Preview the template before you import it.
 4. Import wizard with integrated dependency installer.